ClementMichaux/Full-PHP-register/README.md

 4. Test register.php

 ## Note
-This registration system is 100% php, so there is no javascript to contact the php file register_verify
+This registration system is 100% php, so there is no javascript to send the post HTTP request to the php file register_verify, this is done by the html form